BTC, ETH, BNB, ADA, SOL, XRP, DOT, DOGE, SHIB, LUNA

-Bitcoin had recovered 220% in the fourth quarter of 2017 and if history repeats itself, Bitcoin could hit $ 96,355, which could potentially be the maximum of this cycle.
+According to Bloomberg Senior ETF Analyst Eric Balchunas, ProShares’ Bitcoin futures exchange-traded fund (ETF) has exploded in popularity, and its average volume places it in the top 2% of all ETFs in terms of volume. trade.

-Long-term holders, who have held their Bitcoin for more than 12 months, are reluctant to spend their coins, according to Glassnode’s “The Week On-Chain” report.
-Another positive is that investors continue to withdraw coins from centralized exchanges whose share of the offering has fallen to a new all-time low of 12.9%.
+Another sign of the growing popularity of cryptocurrencies is Grayscale Investments, whose assets under management exceeded $ 60 billion, overtaking the largest gold fund, SPDR Gold Shares (GLD).

-Can Bitcoin and altcoins maintain their bullish momentum or will profit reserve drag prices lower?
+In the short term, will Bitcoin and altcoins rebound from their strong support levels or will profit taking drag prices much lower?
 Let’s study the charts of the top 10 cryptocurrencies to find out.

 BTC / USDT